Industrial Picture Frame

 After cutting the aluminum to length it’s a good idea to file the ends, to get rid of any burs:

-Clean the aluminum – I used a special aluminum cleaning chamber but you could get by with a bathroom sink, soap and water:
+You probably also want to clean the aluminum – I used a special aluminum cleaning chamber, but you could get by with a bathroom sink, soap and water:

 To add some rigidity (so it does not slouch) to the hanging picture, we’ll use foam core board:

 Next, we prepare the clamps.
 The ones I got from Home Depot have a neon green plastic cover that I removed: